 The passage in December 2017 of the EU Regulation on “simple, transparent and standardised (STS) securitisations” and the attendant changes to the capital requirements for banks purchasing such securitisations, was a milestone towards achieving a positive environment for safe securitisations.

-True to its mission statement, PCS will continue to work to assist stakeholders in the transition to the new STS regime and toward deepening the regulatory benefits that this regime can deliver.
+True to its mission statement, PCS will continue to support all securitisation stakeholders in successfully implementing the new STS regime whether through its verification functions, advocacy or continued involvement with regulatory bodies.

 These criteria embody the PCS mission.
 They focus on issues of quality, transparency and simplicity.
 They were designed to be a visible demonstration of the type of securitisation that could form the backbone of a safe and transparent European securitisation market and, when we first started issuing such labels in 2012, the starting point of a discussion around a better European regulatory framework around securitisation generally.